top of page

 (*Cited in high-impact journals such as Nature Communications, The Lancet Regional Health, Journal of Racial and Ethnic Health Disparities, and in a Policy Report of the European Commission/European Union)

-(*Cited in the prestigious, high-impact International Journal of Transgender Health, as well as in BMC Global and Public Health)
+(*Cited in the prestigious, high-impact International Journal of Transgender Health, as well as in BMC Global and Public Health, and Int.
+J. Environ.
+Res.
+Public Health, among others)

 2. da Silva, J.E., da Luz Scherf, E., & Viana da Silva, M.V.
 (2019).
 In Tech We Trust?
 Some General Remarks on Law in the Technological Era from a Third World Perspective.
 Journal Juridical Opinion, 17(25), 107-123. https://doi.org/10.12662/2447-6641oj.v17i25.p107-123.2019